survive-the-century/survive-the-century/book/text/ending_2100-ecotopia.md

 ---
-title:
+title: "2100 (Ecotopia)"
-style:
+style: ending
-conflict:
-decade:
-economy:
-temperature:
+image:
 ---

-## 2100 (Ecotopia)

-#### So, what does the world look like at the end of the century?
+# So, what does the world look like at the end of the century?

 Looking back, we’d describe the 21st century as one of profound change, mostly for the better.